carpentries-incubator/hpc-intro/_episodes/12-cluster.md

 shared storage, providing webservices (such as e-mail or social media platforms), as well as more traditional compute intensive tasks such as running a simulation.

-An *HPC system* on the other hand, is a term used to describe individual computing systems, typically with many, monolithic processing and storage elements, designed and exclusively used for compute intensive work.
-For example, all of the computing systems on the [Top-500](https://www.top500.org) list are HPC systems.
-HPC systems are uniquely identifed with names and exist in specific, fixed locations on Earth.
-The word "cluster" is often used for an HPC computing center where a collection HPC systems which share common networking and storage and are tightly integrated to support common compute intensive tasks.
+The term *HPC system*, on the other hand, describes a stand-alone resource for computationally intensive workloads.
+They are typically comprised of a multitude of independent processing and storage elements, designed to handle high volumes of data and/or large numbers of floating-point operations ([FLOPS](https://en.wikipedia.org/wiki/FLOPS)) with the highest possible performance.
+For example, all of the machines on the [Top-500](https://www.top500.org) list are HPC systems.
+To support these constraints, an HPC resource must exist in a specific, fixed location: networking cables can only stretch so far, and electrical and optical signals can travel only so fast.

+The word "cluster" is often used for small to moderate scale HPC resources less impressive than the Top
+500. Clusters are often maintained in computing centers that support several such systems, all sharing common networking and storage to support common compute intensive tasks.

 ## Logging in